 - 3 scallions, white and light green parts thinly sliced

 - Bring a large pot of salted water to a boil.
 Cook spaghetti until al dente.
 Reserve 1/2 cup of the cooking water before draining.

 - Meanwhile, place the minced shallot, garlic and ginger into a large mixing bowl (big enough to accommodate a pound of noodles) and stir in the rice vinegar.
 Let sit for five minutes.
 Then whisk in peanut butter, soy sauce, sesame oil and sriracha until perfectly smooth.
 Add some pasta water — probably 1/4 cup total depending upon the thickness of your peanut butter — until the sauce is nice and loose.
 You can watch the video for visual cues here.

 - In a small pan, toast the sesame seeds over low heat, stirring a few times, until fragrant and lightly browned.

-- As soon as you drain the pasta, pour the sauce overtop and toss to coat well.
+- As soon as you drain the pasta, add it to the bowl with the sauce and toss to coat well.
 Stir in scallions and sesame seeds and serve immediately.
-Pass gomasio at the table if you like.

 * This recipe calls for spaghetti because I really want you to be able to make it with ingredients you already have in the pantry.
 (And because it's good with spaghetti!)
 But you can use thin Chinese egg noodles too, which may absorb a little less of the sauce and leave the dish a little saucier overall.